Well Said

 * * *

-“On thing I learned about writing as a young guy studying French literature, in French, is that a lot of the time it doesn’t matter what you write, so long as it sounds good.”
+“On thing I learned about writing as a young guy studying French literature, in French, is that sometimes it doesn’t matter what you write, so long as it sounds good.”

 * * *